 - Homework: ATP players will be given homework frequently throughout the season.
 This homework is expected to be completed, and can be anything from juggling homework to written homework about the sport of soccer.

 - Player and Parent Education: Dynamo Soccer Club’s ATP Program encourages parents to get involved in their child’s soccer education.
 We want parents to take an active interest in learning about the game and how they can help their child get the most out of their ATP experience.
-We will provide articles and videos throughout each season that parents can use to learn about the game, and about why our ATP coaches are doing some of the things they see in practice.
+If parents have questions about the ATP program, they should contact the ATP Director.

 Dynamo Soccer Club’s Advanced Training Program wants to create better players, better people, and better students of the game.
 It is our objective to help your child be the best player possible, and to give them the tools they need to succeed in the world of soccer.
 Together, we want to do our part to help U.S. Soccer develop the best players possible, and to one day be viewed as the best soccer nation in the world.